yeoman/yeoman.io/app/_includes/yeoman.wiki/Team-Meeting-Notes.md

-Note: we have been using Google Docs for our meeting notes over the past year, but are currently experimenting with using the wiki for this.
-It improves open-ness and can be referenced more easily.
+Yo!
+The Yeoman core team meet each week to discuss what we've been working on and the direction of the project.
+We've been using Google Docs for our meeting notes over the past year, but are experimenting with using the wiki for this.
+It improves openness and can be referenced more easily <3

 ## Wednesday, 15th Jan